andreicioban/file-concat-stream/README.md

 # file-concat-stream
 Concat files using streams.
-Especially built for concatenating large files without running out of memory.
+Especially built for concatenation of large files without running out of memory.

 # Usage